List of Rambo characters: Deputy Sergeant Arthur "Art" Galt

 Deputy Sergeant Arthur "Art" Galt (Jack Starrett) is Teasle's head deputy, and also his closest friend.
 He is shown to be very cruel, as he tortures Rambo to the approval of most of the other deputies.
 He gets beaten up by Rambo as he escapes the police station.
 Teasle sends him to look for Rambo in a helicopter.
 Despite Teasle's orders to take him alive, Galt tries to kill him in cold blood as he climbs down from a cliff, threatening to kill the pilot if he does not fly straight so that he can get a clear shot, and ignoring Teasle on his radio.
 When Rambo is cornered against a tree, he throws a rock at the helicopter's windshield, causing Galt to fall from the helicopter into the gorge, to his death.

 Deputy Mitch Rogers

 Deputy Mitch Rogers (David Caruso) is the only deputy in First Blood who is pleasant to Rambo and even shows disgust when Art Galt sadistically tortures Rambo.
 Upon learning that Rambo was a Green Beret and a Medal of Honor recipient he tries to talk Teasle out of killing Rambo only to be ridiculed by the Sheriff.
-Eventually he is taken out when Rambo stabs him in the leg during the manhunt, however he clearly didn't feel bad for the injury since he told a fellow deputy that Rambo was being abused by Galt and the other deputies in a failed attempt to talk Teasle out of hunting Rambo.
+Eventually he is taken out when Rambo stabs him in the leg during the manhunt, however he was unfeeling to the injury having told a fellow deputy that Rambo was being abused by Galt and others to thwart Teasle hunting for Rambo.